 The experiment then has the following factors: VARIETY, FARM, and FIELD.

 Fixed factors can be thought of in terms of differences.

-The effect of a categorical fixed factor is defined by differences from the overall mean, and the effect of a continuous fixed factor (usually called a covariate) is defined by its slope–how the mean of the dependent variable differs with differing values of the factor.
+The effect of a continuous fixed predictor (usually called a covariate) is defined by its slope–how the mean of the dependent variable differs with differing values of the predictor.

 Random factors, on the other hand, are defined by a distribution and not by differences.

 The values of a random factor are assumed to be chosen from a population with a normal distribution with a certain variance.

 The output for a random factor is an estimate of this variance and not a set of differences from a mean.
 Effects of random factors are measured in terms of variance, not mean differences.

 For example, we may find that the variance among fields makes up a certain percentage of the overall variance in beetle damage.
 But we’re not measuring how much higher the beetle damage is in one field compared to another.
 We only care that they vary, not how much they differ.